ibm-cloud-docs/cephaas/go.md

 ## Next Steps
 {: #go-next-steps}

-If you haven't already, please see the detailed class and method documentation available at the [Go API documentation](https://ibm.github.io/ibm-sds-go-sdk/){: external}.
+If you haven't already, see the detailed class and method documentation available at the [GO API documentation](https://ibm.github.io/ibm-sds-go-sdk/){: external}.